 Problems with taste are caused by anything that interrupts the transfer of taste sensations to the brain, or by conditions that affect the way the brain interprets the sensation of taste.
-The most common causes of taste disorders are
+Some people are born with taste disorders, but most develop them after an injury or illness.
+Among the causes of taste problems are

 Be sure to see your doctor if you have had a taste problem for a while or if you notice that your problem with taste is associated with other symptoms.
 Let your doctor know if you are taking any medications that might affect your sense of taste.
 You may be able to change or adjust your medicine to one that will not cause a problem with taste.
 Your doctor will work with you to get the medicine you need while trying to reduce unwanted side effects.